 Write down in your calendar, journal, or even a to-do list some emotions you want God to help you with: anger, stress, fear, anxiety, worry.
 How does God entering our world change and address our human emotions, and how can writing these into our day and seeing how God is addressing them change our lives?

-Greg Taylor is the preacher for The Journey.
+Greg Taylor is the preacher for THE JOURNEY: A NEW GENERATION CHURCH OF CHRIST.
 He's been with the church since 2005 and has preached since 2009.
 Greg's wife, Jill, teaches math at Broken Arrow High School and Tulsa Community College.
 Greg and Jill have three adult children, Ashley, Anna, and Jacob.
 Greg is the author of many books, including his latest co-authored with Randy Harris, Daring Faith: Meeting Jesus in the Book of John.